 Learning Outcome How will the adult support this child to work towards this learning outcome Please identify times per session for the outcome Sami will become more independent to access his sensory resources when he needs to regulate.
 The adult will start to use an object of reference for sensory processing activities and use this to invite Sami to access the resources in his sensory corner, gradually reducing the level of support that is needed for Sami to access and engage with them.
 4 x 5 mins per 3 hour session Sami will start to imitate an adult's actions when an adult extends his play actions in non directive play. imitating what Sami does.
-They 2 x 5 mins per 3 hour session Sami will become more confident in more of the transitions in the nursery day when a signature song is used as well as visual supports. accompany the use of the object 10 x3 minutes per 3 hour session
+They 2 x 5 mins per 3 hour session Sami will become more confident in more of the transitions in the nursery day when a signature song is used as well as visual supports.
+For the transitions that Sami is less keen on the adult will sings a little song or rhyme each time to accompany the use of the object of reference.
+The pre-warning will be done as currently and then the song added when we go back to Sami and say 'Sami it's time for' 10 x3 minutes per 3 hour session